jethornton/flexgui/docs_flex/source/touch.rst

 ----------

-QDoubleSpinBox and QSpinBox can use the popup numbers keypad by adding a Dynamic Property named `input` and seting the value to `number`.
+QDoubleSpinBox and QSpinBox can use the popup numbers keypad by adding a Dynamic Property named `input` and setting the value to `number`.
 If you enter a float value for a QSpinBox the value will get converted to an integer

 Line Edits